Phone number (Voice)

 Be courteous.
 Quiet hours are between 10 pm and 6 am.

 Wildlife & food storage.
 Keep all food and scented items (e.g., toothpaste, sunscreen, ice chests/coolers, etc.) in the food locker near the campground entrance.
 Label and date your items in the locker.
 Keep a clean camp and wash your dishes immediately.
-Click here to learn more about wildlife safety.
+Learn more about wildlife safety.

 Fire.
 Fires are not permitted at Igloo Creek.
 You must use a camping stove to cook meals.

 Pets.
 Pets are not permitted on camper buses.
-Click here for more pet information.
+Learn more about camping with pets.